 The equations proposed in this work (Eqs.
-17, 18) for modeling the ratios $\alpha{\phi}(z{\chi}, P{\phi})$ become very sensitive when both the 5 index sample is taken near the river surface $(z{\chi} \approx h)$ and the Rouse number is rather large $(P{\phi} > 0.4)$ (Fig. 7a).
+17, 18) for modeling the ratios $\alpha{\phi}(z{\chi}, P{\phi})$ become very sensitive when both the index sample is taken near the river surface $(z{\chi} \approx h)$ and the Rouse number is rather large $(P{\phi} > 0.4)$ (Fig. 7a).
 This is a first limitation for the model applicability, if a monitoring of the index concentration at a deeper level on the water column is not technically feasible.
-In addition, for rivers with Rouse number greater than 0.6 (i.e. when the suspension does not occur on the entire water column because the particle are too coarse in comparison to the strength of the flow to be uplifted at the water surface), the weight of the velocity distribution in the model can no longer be neglected as it was in this work (see the
+In addition, for rivers with Rouse numbers greater than 0.6 (i.e., when the suspension does not occur in the entire water column because the particle are too coarse, in comparison to the strength of the flow, to be uplifted at the water surface), the weight of the velocity distribution in the model can no longer be neglected as it was in this work (see the assumption, Sect.
+2.3.1).
+Furthermore, the higher the Rouse number, the more difficult the concentration measurement is to perform.
+Then, the accuracy of the model also depends on the concentration measurement procedure chosen and related uncertainties.
+These uncertainties depend on the point-sampling integration-time which must be long enough to be representative (Gitto et al., 2017), on the volume of water collected and on the sampling position(s) defined in the cross section.